Zarafshon: History

+and of gold.
+(The Uzbek name means "gold-bearing".)
 Construction of the city began in the early 1960s and continued until the collapse of the USSR, 1965 is considered the official year of the city's foundation.
 On January 16, 1967, Zarafshon received the status of an urban-type settlement.
-At the time of the collapse of the USSR, the city had 12 microdistricts with typical Soviet (3-, 4-, 5-, 7- and 9-story) buildings.
+At the time of the collapse of the USSR in 1991, the city had 12 microdistricts with typical Soviet (3-, 4-, 5-, 7- and 9-story) buildings.
 There were 8 comprehensive schools and 21 kindergartens in the city.

-Initially, the city was created as the residence of workers servicing industrial facilities for gold mining located at Muruntau Mine and «Bessopan» industrial site and being a part of Navoi Mining and Metallurgical Company.
-Gold production from the Muruntau Mine deposit accounted for approximately 30% of total gold production in the USSR.
+Initially, the city functioned as the residence of workers servicing industrial facilities for gold mining located at Muruntau Mine and the «Bessopan» industrial site, each a part of the Navoi Mining and Metallurgical Company.
+Gold production from the Muruntau Mine deposit accounted for approximately 30% of total gold-production in the USSR.

-During the Soviet period, the gold mine was being developed non-stop.
-Workers were recruited from all over the Soviet Union, and only a few left to return.
+During the Soviet period, the gold mine developed continuously.
+Workers were recruited from all over the Soviet Union, and only a few left.

-Zarafshon became the third industrial city in Navoiy region, after Uchquduq and Navoiy, built due to the establishment of city-forming enterprises (Navoi Mining and Metallurgical Combinat and Navoiyazot) in the region in the late 50s and early 60s.
+Zarafshon became the third industrial city in Navoiy region, after Uchquduq and Navoiy, built due to the establishment of city-forming enterprises (Navoi Mining and Metallurgical Combinat and Navoiyazot) in the region in the late 1950s and early 1960s.

 The largest division of Navoi Mining and Metallurgical Combinat is located in the city of Zarafshon, it is the Central Mining Department, which currently includes 29 main and auxiliary divisions.
-The main task of the Central Mining Department is the development of precious metal deposits (gold, silver) and their mining.
+The main task of the Central Mining Department is the development of precious-metal deposits (gold, silver) and their mining.